-This Plan is authorised to levy development the contribution rates set out in Table 1, once it is assessed by IPART and consistent with any subsequent Ministerial direction applying to the Plan.
+This Plan is authorised to levy development the contribution rates set out in Table 1, once it is assessed by IPART and consistent with any subsequent Ministerial advice applying to the Plan.

-As an interim measure, until the plan is assessed by IPART and the Minister has determined the final contribution rates, developers will be invited to enter into a Voluntary Planning Agreement (VPA) with Council to pay the contribution that would otherwise be levied under this Plan.
+As an interim measure, until the plan is assessed by IPART and the Minister has advised Council as to any amendments required to the contributions plan, developers will be invited to enter into a Voluntary Planning Agreement (VPA) with Council to pay the contribution that would otherwise be levied under this Plan.
 Council will then make any necessary adjustment for variations in the IPART-assessed contributions once the plan review is complete and the Minister publishes his advice.
 This is a fair approach to ensure timely development approvals, and that enough funding is available to meet local infrastructure requirements.